TT Takemoto

 Takemoto also writes articles for Afterimage, Art Journal, GLQ, Performance Research, Radical Teacher, Theatre Survey, Women and Performance, and the anthology Thinking Through the Skin.
 Takemoto is a board member of the Queer Cultural Center and co-founder of Queer Conversations on Culture and the Arts.

 Education

-BA, University of California, Berkeley; MFA, Rutgers State University of New Jersey; MA, PhD, University of Rochester.
+Takemoto holds a BA from the University of California, Berkeley, an MFA from Rutgers State University of New Jersey, and an MA and PhD from the University of Rochester.

 Work

-Their work examines issues of illness, race, queer identity, memory, and grief.
+Takemoto's work examines issues of illness, race, queer identity, memory, and grief.